 - Lesson Plans are available for grades K-5 teaching a variety of topics surrounding sustainable energy and energy efficiency.

 - Energy In Action is our high school program teaching the fundamentals of energy management.
-The program consists of 12 days of instruction per semester, including hands-on field trips and activities.
+The program consists of lecture days as well as hands-on field trips and activities.
+(Online courses coming soon!)

 - Adult education courses in sustainable energy are available through the Osher Lifelong Learning Institute and on-demand.

 - 2016 Air Quality Education Award from the City of Huntsville

 - ~12,000 Alabama students taught about sustainable energy

 - ~150 Alabama teachers trained about energy careers

 - Educator professional development agreement with NASA Marshal Space Flight Center

 - Serve on the Alabama Green Schools Committee with the Alabama Department of Education